-With a chill in the air and snow blanketing the ground, you can be sure that it’s finally winter.
+With a chill in the air and snow blanketing the ground, you can be sure it’s finally winter.
 Despite the beauty of the season, wintry conditions can pose challenges, especially for older adults.
 Many seniors experience an increased risk of falls, accidents, and temperature-related illnesses like hypothermia.

 Cold Weather Safety Tips for Seniors

 Cold temperatures can be uncomfortable for most people, but dangerous for older adults.
-Because their bodies may have less fat and lose heat faster than a younger person, it’s important for seniors to keep themselves warm during the winter.
+Because their bodies may have less fat and lose heat faster than younger people, it’s important for seniors to understand how to keep themselves warm during the winter.

 What is hypothermia?